Young workers & students

 Issues can occur in the workplace.
 It's important to deal with issues as they arise and talk to your employer if something is making you uncomfortable.
 If you're unsure about how to start this conversation, take our free 'difficult conversations' course in our Online Learning Centre.

 Get the most out of your job

 A new job can provide you with a lot of opportunities - be sure to make hte most of it.
 Check with your employer to see how you're performing and always look for ways to improve the way you work.

 As a young person or student, you may be offered a trial or internship where you don’t get paid.
 Sometimes it’s okay not to be paid when you are doing a trial or an internship.

 But if you are actually working as an employee you should be paid.

 Find out more about:

 We have specialised resources for young workers.
-Check out our Guide for young workers and watch our young worker’s video for helpful tips:
+Check out our Guide to starting a new job (PDF 369.9KB) and watch our young worker’s video for helpful tips:

 Want to save this information for later?